-In the USA, public school starts between the age of 4 and 6 and continues until 16 to 18 years old.
-You can send also your children to pre-school at an early age.
-Learn about the different levels of the American education system.
-Learn what placement is and how schools place your child.
+In the United States, public school usually starts between age 4 and 6 and continues until around age 17 to 18.
+You can also send your children to pre-school at an earlier age.
+Learn about the different U.S. education levels, class placement, and grade level placement for students new to the USA.

 Early childhood education

 Early childhood education can mean different things.
 It refers to learning that happens before kindergarten.
 It is not required by law.